e-matteson/keypad/readme.md

 # Keypad

-> Platform-agnostic driver for a generic keypad, written in rust.

 This driver lets you read the state of any key in a keypad matrix circuit as if it was connected to a single input pin.
 It supports keypads of any size, and any embedded platform that implements the